KwameAdu-Tekyi/Thesis/README.md

 # Thesis
-MATLAB codes for Bi-LSTM NN for petrophysical parameter prediction I train a Bi- directional Neural Network to predict petrophysical paramters from Pre-Stack seismid data To test robustness of the NN i conduct a series of tests and compare the results to a traditional or convential seismic petrophysical inversion scheme.
+MATLAB codes for Bi-LSTM NN for petrophysical parameters (Phi, Sh and Sw) prediction I train a Bi- directional Neural Network to predict petrophysical paramters from Pre-Stack seismic data To test robustness of the NN i conduct a series of tests and compare the results to a traditional or convential seismic petrophysical inversion scheme.